Ouvrage Hackenberg: 1944

 During the Occupation, the Germans occupied Hackenberg and posed a considerable obstacle to American advances in 1944 during the Lorraine Campaign.
 Although much of Hackenberg's armament had been removed for use in the Atlantic Wall, some of the heavier guns remained.
 On 15 November, the U.S. 90th Infantry Division encountered Hackenberg as it advanced along the length of the Maginot Line.
-Block 8, with its battery of 75mm guns, proved particularly troublesome, with 99 rounds falling on the American position in 90 seconds.
-After an attack using tank destroyers failed, the Americans used a 155mm self-propelled gun against the rear of Block 8 in the morning of 16 November.
+Block 8, with its battery of 75 mm guns, proved particularly troublesome, with 99 rounds falling on the American position in 90 seconds.
+After an attack using tank destroyers failed, the Americans used a 155 mm self-propelled gun against the rear of Block 8 in the morning of 16 November.
 The success of this attack allowed the Americans to take the west wing on the 17th.
 Hackenberg was entirely occupied by American forces on the 19th, only after the retreating Germans had destroyed the M1 magazine.

 Cold War

 Following World War II, interest revived in the use of the Maginot Line to defend against a possible Soviet advance through southern Germany.
-Funds were allocated for restoration of the gros ouvrages, with new 105mm artillery proposed for Block 8 at Hackenberg.
+Funds were allocated for restoration of the gros ouvrages, with new 105 mm artillery proposed for Block 8 at Hackenberg.
 Funding was not forthcoming, and work was limited to restoration of systems and improvements to existing armament.
 Restoration of Block 8, damaged in the American attack of 1944, was canceled.
 The renovations did not include the command post or the barracks.

 By 1956, Hackenberg had been designated part of the Mòle de Boulay, a strongpoint in the northeastern defenses against Soviet attack.
 By the late 1950s interest in fixed fortifications was waning after France developed a nuclear deterrent.
 The money needed to maintain and upgrade the fortifications was diverted for the nuclear programs.
 Hackenberg was maintained for use by the Army until 1968, and finally abandoned in 1970 after it was placed in second-class reserve.

 In 1975, residents from nearby villages started to organize sightseeing tours, which led to the founding of the volunteer-driven AMIFORT association for the preservation of Hackenberg.